 (3) Description added about the following:

-- The UE provides "Indication that it supports analytics information exposure to UE" and "Enabling request for analytics information exposure per Analytics ID" to the SMF.
+- The UE provides "Enabling request for analytics information exposure per Analytics ID" to the SMF.

-- If the SMF supports analytics information exposure to UE and authorization check succeeds, the SMF responds to the UE with "Indication that it supports analytics information exposure to UE" and "Accept to the enabling request".
+- If the SMF supports analytics information exposure to UE and authorization check succeeds, the SMF responds to the UE with "Accept to the enabling request".

-- This indication means that the SMF supports all Analytics IDs to be exposed to the UE.
+- This solution assumes that if the SMF supports analytics information exposure to UE, the SMF supports all Analytics IDs to be exposed to the UE.
 This means that the NWDAF also supports all these Analytics IDs.